nipy/nilabels/README.md

 # NiLabels

 NiLabels is a cacophony of tools to automatise simple manipulations and measurements of medical image segmentations in nifti format.
-It is heavily based on and influenced by the library [NiBabel](http://nipy.org/nibabel/)
+It is strongly based on and influenced by the library [NiBabel](http://nipy.org/nibabel/)

 + Written in [Python 3.6](https://docs.python-guide.org/) back compatible with 2.7
 + [Motivations](https://github.com/SebastianoF/nilabels/wiki/Motivations)